465b/oceantracker/docs/info/how_to/D_output_files.rst

 [This note-book is in oceantracker/tutorials_how_to/]

 After running OceanTacker, output files are in the files are the folder given by parameters ./“root_output_dir”/“output_file_base”.
+Note that the type of slashes is platform dependant (Linux & Mac: “/”, Windows:
+"").

-hint: FireFox will display json files in expandable strcture, other programs also can do this
+Hint: Firefox will display json files in expandable strcture, other programs also can do this

 The main files are: